matteocorti/check_ssl_cert/README.md

       --days days                  minimum number of days a certificate has to be valid
-                                   (see --critical and --warning) -N,--host-cn                    match CN with the host name (enabled by default)
+                                   (see --critical and --warning) -n,--cn name                    pattern to match the CN or AltName (can be specified multiple times) -N,--host-cn                    match CN with the host name (enabled by default)
       --no_ssl2                    disable SSLv2 (deprecated use --no-ssl2)